U.S. House passes bill reforming Electoral Count Act to stop Jan. 6 repeat - NewsBreak

 “We cannot let violence undermine over 200 years of a peaceful transfer of power in this country,” she said.

-Steil said that Americans have lost faith in their election system, and the bill does not do anything to quell those fears.
+Steil said that Americans have lost faith in their election system and that the bill does not do anything to quell those fears.

 “Will the bill before us boost people’s confidence in our elections process?” he asked.
 “The bill fails the test.”